Numbers to Have Before Traveling

 to their alternate numbers.

-have trip cancelation, travel medical, emergency evacuation, or any
+have trip cancellation, travel medical, emergency evacuation, or any

 other type of travel insurance, you won't get coverage unless you call